 Ruskin Bond is considered to be an icon among Indian writers and children’s authors.
 He was awarded the Padma Shri in 1999 for contributions to children’s literature.
 Ruskin Bond was born towards the end of the British Raj. a somewhat lonely childhood, marked by his parents’ divorce and his mother’s remarriage.
 India gets an exquisite reflection in his stores.
-This...
+This paper intends...
 Read more.

 DOI: 10.5897/IJEL2014.0621[Article Number: 9442BC947304]

 Nigeria is Africa's most populous nation with a vibrant emerging theatre culture; the home movies.
 Currently, Nigeria is ranked the second largest producer of films in the world.
 Nollywood, as the home movies industry is called, has produced films in their thousands reflecting various aspects of the Nigerian culture and tradition.
-Prominent amongst such pre-occupations of directors and producers of...
+Prominent amongst such pre-occupations of directors and producers of Nollywood is the...
 Read more.